bipulshahi/NoSQL/lesson_one.md

-# Lesson 1 — What is **NoSQL** (for a total beginner)

-Nice — we’ll take this slowly, one clean step at a time.
-I’ll explain things using tiny, everyday examples so it’s easy to remember.
-I’ll base the lesson on the notes you uploaded too.
-(I used your PDF as a reference.)

----

 ## 1) Short plain definition

 **NoSQL** = *“Not only SQL”* — a family of databases that store data in ways other than the classic table/row format of relational databases (SQL).